nerijus/opendict/README.txt

 ----

 There are some known bugs and lots of unknown.
-Because of lack of developers, it is quite hard to find and fix them.
+Because of lack of developers, it is quite hard to find and fix them quickly.

 For developers
 --------------

-OpenDict works, but to be a better piece of software it should be redesigned and rewritten.
+OpenDict can be better piece of software.
+Your contribution is welcome!